-After a major car accident, provided you’re not hurt, you need to begin the process of repairing your car by filing a claim with your insurer.
-Now instead of fumbling to find phone numbers when you get home, you can initiate a claim immediately from your phone -- and get your vehicle fixed faster.
+After a major car accident, provided you’re not seriously hurt, you need to begin the process of repairing your car by filing a claim with your insurer.
+Nowadays, instead of fumbling to find phone numbers when you get home, you can initiate a claim immediately from your phone — and get your vehicle fixed faster.

-As with many other changes to insurance in the past year, the rise in claims on mobile phones is partly due to COVID-19, says Elixabete Larrea, partner in the insurance practice at consulting firm McKinsey.
-“What we've seen is carriers have had to move very quickly” in shifting towards digital claims management due to constraints placed on insurance adjusters’ in-person work during the pandemic.
+As with many other changes to insurance in the past few years, the rise in claims on mobile phones is partly due to COVID-19, says Elixabete Larrea, partner in the insurance practice at consulting firm McKinsey.
+“What we've seen is carriers have had to move very quickly” in shifting towards digital claims management due to constraints placed on insurance adjusters' in-person work during the pandemic, she says.